cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 ### Cardano Wallets

 So you installed your `cardano-node` and got it running, you probably even tried to query some simple blockchain data (If you read [Running cardano-node](/docs/get-started/running-cardano) guide).
-But how do you actually create a **Cardano** wallet, receive and send some `ADA` or `tAda` tokens?
+But how do you actually create a **Cardano** wallet, receive and send some `ada` or `tAda` tokens?

 First we have to look at the applications we can use to create wallets.